Group Class Overview

 Beginner & Advanced Grads

-All Core and Specialty Classes meet for six 1-hr sessions (same day and time each week).
+All Core and Specialty Classes meet for five to six 1-hr sessions (same day and time each week).

 Drop-In classes are one 1-hr session.